AMWA-TV/info-002/docs/Authorization Server Setup.md

 </VirtualHost>
 ```

 Note that to get the Keycloak server to be able to resolve the client addresses / hostnames, then the Keycloak configuration needs to be changed.
-Details of the process are [defined here](http://www.keycloak.org/docs/latest/server_installation/index.html#identifying-client-ip-addresses).
+Details of how to set up a reverse proxy with Keycloak can be [found here](https://www.keycloak.org/server/reverseproxy).
 Without this change, any attempt to register a client as a "Trusted Host" will fail.